How to Make Colored Rice – Alcohol or Vinegar

 We’ve had a long long winter this year so what can you do with your children indoors?
 We made colored rice for sensory play for my toddler.
 My older two boys saw how much fun the baby was having so they joined in as well, so it’s been a popular activity.

-I saw some other posts on Pinterest that use either rubbing alcohol or vinegar so I figured I would give it a try.
-I’m so happy that I did!
+I saw some other posts on Pinterest that used rubbing alcohol or vinegar, so I figured I would give it a try.
+I’m so happy that I did.

-Learning how to make colored rice was a fun experience that I learned a lot from and it gave the kids something really cool to play with as well.
-Plus, it was such a simple process that I now know how I can easily do it again next time, too.
+Learning how to make colored rice was a fun experience from which I learned a lot.
+It also gave the kids something really cool to play with.
+Plus, it was such a simple process that I now know how to do it easily again next time, too.

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.